List of people who have declined a British honour: Life peerage (barony)

 Life peerages are customarily offered to all former British prime ministers when they step down as a Member of Parliament (MPs).
 The last former prime minister to accept a peerage was Theresa May in 2024 after announcing her decision to step down from the House of Commons at that year's general election.
-Prior to May, the last former prime minister to accept a peerage upon leaving the Commons was Margaret Thatcher in 1992, and her husband, Denis, was created a baronet (David Cameron did not accept a life peerage when he stepped down from the Commons in 2016, but when appointed Foreign Secretary in 2023 he accepted appointment in order to serve in that role).
-Three of her successors – John Major, Tony Blair and Gordon Brown – declined a peerage, whilst Rishi Sunak continues to serve as an MP.
-Boris Johnson, who resigned from the Commons, has not been offered a peerage, and nor has Liz Truss, who lost re-election in 2024.
+Prior to May, the last former prime minister to accept a peerage upon leaving the Commons was Margaret Thatcher in 1992, and her husband, Denis, was created a baronet.
+David Cameron did not accept a life peerage when he stepped down from the Commons in 2016, but when appointed Foreign Secretary in 2023 he accepted appointment in order to serve in that role.
+Three of her successors – John Major, Tony Blair and Gordon Brown – declined a peerage, whilst Rishi Sunak continues to serve as MPs.
+Neither Boris Johnson, Keir Starmer (who both resigned from the Commons), nor Liz Truss (who lost re-election in 2024) has been offered a peerage.